Sandy Spring Friends School

 "It’s hard to think of just one example of what makes SSFS delightfully quirky!
 In all three divisions, you see the individuality of each student—you are who you are here."

-Aimee Farley, Director of Middle and Upper School Admission
+Aimee Farley, Associate Director Admission

 Have questions about our Quakerly quirks?
 We've got answers!